mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 }
 ```

-By default, the HStack works as a transparent accessibility container for its children and exposes children's information.
-We prevent the default behavior using accessibilityElement modifier that enables accessibility for HStack and ignores the children.
+By default, the *HStack* works as a transparent accessibility container for its children and exposes children's information.
+We prevent the default behavior using *accessibilityElement* modifier that enables accessibility for *HStack* and ignores the children.
 We also provide the accessibility label and value.

 > To learn about the basics of accessibility in SwiftUI, take a look at my "Accessibility in SwiftUI" post.

-We also use the accessibilityAdjustableAction modifier, which automatically adds the adjustable trait.
+We also use the *accessibilityAdjustableAction* modifier, which automatically adds the adjustable trait.
 We also have to provide a closure that handles the action.
-The only parameter of the closure is the instance of the AccessibilityAdjustmentDirection enum.
+The only parameter of the closure is the instance of the *AccessibilityAdjustmentDirection* enum.

-Whenever the user navigates to the RatingView, VoiceOver focuses on the HStack itself and pronounces the message: "rating, 3.
+Whenever the user navigates to the *RatingView*, VoiceOver focuses on the *HStack* itself and pronounces the message: "rating, 3.
 Adjustable".
 Users can use swipe up and down gestures to change the value of the rating.

 #### Additional actions
 VoiceOver supports additional actions that we can provide to handle in our views.
 For example, there is a two-finger double-tap action called magic tap.
 Apple suggests us to use a magic tap for the main action in our views.